Skip to main content

 \end{equation} In this equation, $\Delta x$ is the position uncertainty, $D$ is the Einstein diffusion coefficient and $T$ is the time between measurements (aka the relaxation time).

 So, lets look at the Einstein diffusion coefficient. $\mu=v_d/F$ is the mobility and $v_d$ is the drift velocity.
-We know from this post that the string tension is a local force, so $F= T_G = c^4/8\pi G$.
+We can write this as $\mu=v_d\kappa$, as the inverse of the Einstein gravitational constant $\kappa$ is a local force, i.e. $F = c^4/8\pi G=1/\kappa$.
 Drift velocity is acceleration $\times$ relaxation time, the time between two successive collisions.
-If we take acceleration to be BH surface acceleration $\kappa=a/2$ and relaxation time as the inverse of the Hubble constant, i.e. $T=l_{\Lambda}/c$, we get $v_d=c/2$.
+If we take the de Sitter acceleration $a=\frac{c^2}{l_{\Lambda}}$ and relaxation time as proportional to the inverse of the Hubble constant, i.e. $T=l_{\Lambda}/2c$, we get $v_d=c/2$.
 Then:

 \begin{equation}

-D = \mu k_B T_{BH} = \frac{L_pc}{2}
+D = \mu k_B T_{dS} = L_pc

 \end{equation} We can then work out that $\Delta x=\sqrt{2} \ L_p$ where $L_p$ is the Planck Length!
 Or we can write the nice equation (a geometric mean) or seesaw-like relation (in 4 dimensions):